TagEnergy Secures €570m Dual-Currency Green Bond with CIP and GIC Investments

 Jakob Groot, Partner at CIP, expressed pride in partnering with TagEnergy's strong management team and GIC to support the development of the Golden Plains Wind Farm and the company's significant pipeline of renewable energy projects.
 Groot highlighted that their Green Credit Fund I plays a vital role in funding the global energy transition, and this investment offers an attractive opportunity to contribute meaningfully to the green movement.

-Ang Eng Seng, Chief Investment Officer of Infrastructure at GIC, emphasized Australia's well-developed power market with a growing renewable energy penetration and attractive market fundamentals.
+Ang Eng Seng, Chief Investment Officer of at GIC, emphasized Australia's well-developed power market with a growing renewable energy penetration and attractive market fundamentals.
 He expressed GIC's support for TagEnergy, noting that the company is backed by three institutions with a clear focus on sustainability and energy transition investments.
 GIC is pleased to contribute to the development of the Golden Plains Wind Farm, which is already under construction, as well as other renewable energy projects alongside CIP.

 Add a comment